Cauliflower

 USDA Planting Zone: 4–9

-Special Notes: Adds a splash of color to dishes and retains its color when cooked.
-It matures in approximately 58-68 days.
+Special Notes: Adds a splash of color to dishes and retains much of its color when cooked.
+Matures in approximately 58–68 days.

 Graffiti